DHA: The Smartest Brain Boosting Fat

 According to Dr. Michael Colgan, numerous studies showed that not only did DHA supplements help lessen the risk of cognitive degeneration in middle-aged and older people as they age, they were also more positive, and better able to see the sunny side of life, no matter what aging issues they faced.

 Those who take an Omega 3 fatty acid supplement with both DHA and EPA tend to have lower cholesterol and lower blood pressure, according to a 2009 report.

 Dr. Mehmet Oz has said that the fatty acids in Omega 3s are good protectors of heart health, and can lower the risk of blocked arteries, which was echoed in a 2009 study that determined regular doses of Omega 3 fatty acids, especially DHA and EPA, significantly reduced the risk of dying from heart disease.

 That’s especially good news for women, since doctors are still lagging when it comes to recognizing the symptoms of heart disease and diagnosing it in women, even though heart diseases kills more women than men every year.

 Many people think about an Omega 3 fish oil supplement and gag at the thought of that fishy aftertaste.
 There have also been concerns that some of the fish oils on the market have been crafted with fish that may be contaminated with high levels of mercury, erasing the benefits of the fish oil.

 That’s why you want to make sure that the Omega 3 supplements in your cabinet are the purest possible, ensuring that you get all the health benefits possible from the supplement.

-We also use sustainable sources for our fish, ensuring that the population won’t be degraded so it will be available for many years to come.
+We also use sustainable sources for our fish oil products, ensuring that the population won’t be degraded so it will be available for many years to come.